 And there are the findings of one study which show that consuming green tea is linked with a raised risk of diabetes type 2 in Chinese adults.

 In this study, a total of 119, 373 participants from SMHS, i.e. Shanghai Men’s Health Study and SWHS, i.e. Shanghai Women’s Health Study were included.

 The SMHS and SWHS are 2 big population-based types of research that were initiated in the year 1996.

 The findings from the studies have been used in order to investigate genetics and lifestyle risk factors for chronic diseases and cancer.

 In this study, none of the participants had diabetes when enrolled.
 In this survey details of tea consuming including amounts and types were collected.

-The researchers from research institutions, Vanderbilt University in the US, and Fudan University in China said that the participants in this study both male and female had raised risk of diabetes type 2 if they consumed more green tea.
+The researchers from research institutions, Vanderbilt University in the US, and Fudan University in China said that the participants in this study both male and female had raised the risk of diabetes type 2 if they consumed more green tea.

 The researches noted that this dose-response and positive association between the risk of diabetes type 2 and the intake of green tea didn’t vary by smoking and obesity.
-The discovery has been reported on the International Journal of Epidemiology.
+The discovery has been reported in the International Journal of Epidemiology.